 A recognised authority in the subject of accident reconstruction, Richard has authored and co-authored over 25 published papers and articles on topics including the calculation of the speeds of cars from brake skidmarks and cornering scuffmarks; anti-lock brake problems; methods of motorcycle accident reconstruction; and tachograph chart analysis.
 He continues to present lectures and research papers to learned and professional bodies, in addition to which he is regularly asked to review papers for SAE International, the European Association for Accident Research (EVU), the Institute of Traffic Accident Investigators and the Forensic Science International journal.
-He is an Organiser of the Accident Reconstruction sessions at the annual SAE World Congress and has been an invited speaker at conferences across the world.
+For many years he was an Organiser of the Accident Reconstruction sessions at the annual SAE World Congress and has been an invited speaker at conferences across the world.

 He was initially trained in microscopic tachograph chart analysis for accident investigation purposes by the Kienzle company in Germany, and subsequently led the introduction of tachograph evidence by the British police; he also developed the method of tracing the routes of vehicles from their tachograph recordings.
 For many years he instructed on police training courses, notably for the City & Guilds of London Institute Certificate in Road Accident Investigation and more recently delivered training to collision investigators at the Singapore Health Sciences Authority, where he continues to provide ongoing support and consultancy.